Perinze/tutorial-beginner/begin.md

 - tag
 - mechanism

-# what to do next
+# What to do next

 - data structure
 - csapp or 6.001 & 6.004